We sort your Self Assessment for you. £169, all in.

 • You belong to a missionary society

-• The terms of a relevant tax treaty entitles you to the personal allowance
+• The terms of a relevant tax treaty entitle you to the personal allowance

 I’m a non-resident who is entitled to a personal allowance – what next?